edoardociscato/affinitymatrix/README.md

 different-sex households.” *Journal of Political Economy* 128, no. 2 (2020): 740-781.

-Chiappori, Pierre-André, Edoardo Ciscato, and Carla Guerriero}.
+Chiappori, Pierre-André, Edoardo Ciscato, and Carla Guerriero.
-Analyzing matching patterns in marriage: theory and application to Italian data. *HCEO Working Paper* no. 2020-080 (2020).
+“Analyzing matching patterns in marriage: theory and application to Italian data.” *HCEO Working Paper* no. 2020-080 (2020).

 Dupuy, Arnaud, and Alfred Galichon.
 “Personality traits and the marriage market.” *Journal of Political Economy* 122, no. 6 (2014): 1271-1319.